Forq SDKs

 var producer = new ForqProducer(httpClient, "http://localhost:8080", "your-auth-secret-min-32-chars-long");

 You might ask why not use java.net.http.HttpClient that is part of the JDK?
-The reason is that Forq encourages to use HTTP2 due to long-polling, and native Java HTTP Client has a bug with GOAWAY frames that was fixed only in Java 24.
-It is a too hard ask to require Java 24, so I decided to use OkHttp that has a solid HTTP2 support.
+The native Java HTTP Client has a bug with GOAWAY frames that was fixed only in Java 24, which is a too hard ask.

 You can then use the producer to send messages: